-(F) Following a hearing, the decision or recommendation shall be communicated to the inmate both verbally and in writing immediately or as soon as administratively possible thereafter unless, in the judgment of the hearing body, an undue risk to the security of the institution or to a person or persons would thereby be created.
+(F) Following a hearing, the decision or recommendation shall be communicated to the inmate in writing as soon as administratively possible thereafter unless, in the judgment of the hearing body, an undue risk to the security of the institution or to a person or persons would thereby be created.

-(G) In the event the decision of the parole board is to deny release of an inmate, the inmate and warden shall be furnished within fourteen working days after completion of the hearing:
+(G) In the event the decision of the parole board is to deny release of an inmate, the inmate and warden shall be furnished within fourteen working days after the decision is finalized:

 (1) A written notice stating the grounds under rule 5120:1-1-07 of the Administrative Code upon which such determination was based, indicating which of the factors specified in rule 5120:1-1-07 of the Administrative Code were considered as significant to its decision;